 If you make a homelessness application, the council has to consider whether you are eligible for assistance.
-This page explains how they decide this and what you should do if the council decides that you are not eligible.
+This page explains how this is decided.

 If you apply as homeless, the council has to look into your circumstances to decide how it should help you.
 One of the things they will check is whether you are eligible for assistance.
 The rules on this depend on a number of things including: